 You may change your PCP for any reason, at any time.
-Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.
-If you use a PCP that is not printed on your ID card, you may incur a higher cost share or your claims may be denied.
-Contact us immediately if your ID card does not show the PCP you want to use.
-We will update your file and send you a new ID card to reflect the change in PCP.
+Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan or you will pay more for covered services.

 To change your PCP, call Member Services (phone numbers are printed on the back cover of this booklet) before you set up an appointment with a new PCP.
 When you call, be sure to tell Member Services if you are seeing specialists or currently getting other covered services that were coordinated by your PCP (such as home health services and durable medical equipment).
 They will check to see if the PCP you want to switch to is accepting new patients.
 Member Services will change your membership record to show the name of your new PCP, let you know the effective date of your change request, and answer your questions about the change.
-They will also send you a new membership card that shows the name and/or phone number of your new PCP.